kartonfarkas/api_docs/source/suite/customers/create_admin.rst

 Result Data Structure
 ---------------------

- * id: integer, where
+ * id: integer

-   * the id is the internal identifier of the administrator
+Where the ID is the internal identifier of the administrator.

 Result Example
 --------------